Financing/Stipends

 There is no tuition at the University of Rostock.
 Students pay only a semester fee once each semester.

-This fee is collected for the services of the "Studierenden-werk", for students' unions at the university and for the "Semesterticket", which allows every student to use local public transportation.
-This ticket for the RSAG public transport is good for the whole semester and works for bus and rail within the entire metropolitan area, as far as the beach in Warnemünde and for ferries across the Warnow.
+This fee is collected for the services of the "Studierenden-werk", for students' unions at the university and for the "Semesterticket", which is the "Deutschlandticket" by now.
+It allows every student to use local public transportation in Germany for one semester.
+The ferries across the Warnow are not included.

 Working during your stay in Germany